Powder-Coated Aluminum Patio Furniture

 Cost-effective

 Aluminum possesses many of the benefits of other metals like steel but at a much lower price.
-Because it's durable, aluminum outdoor furniture reduces the need for frequent replacement - saving even more money in the long-run.
+Because it's durable, aluminum outdoor furniture doesn't need to be frequently replaced - saving even more money in the long-run.

 Aluminum can be processed into different forms with unique properties suited for a variety of applications.